 This time I was in the heart of Venice, in this palatial apartment thanks to Go with Oh!

-Luckily I didn’t stay in this place all alone, instead I had my friend Julie, Katrina, and Dario with me for a few nights there since it had 3 bedrooms and 2 bathrooms!
-It was a great homebase from which to explore, and we even spent some nights ‘in’ cooking dinner for ourselves!
+Luckily I didn’t stay in this place all alone, instead, I had my friends Julie, Katrina, and Dario with me for a few nights since it had 3 bedrooms and 2 bathrooms!
+It was a great home base from which to explore, and we even spent some nights ‘in’ cooking dinner for ourselves!

-I will be writing in much more detail about some of the twitter travel tips and sites, plus some new ones I found on my own.
-But for now this is a great collection of some of my favorite tips which led me around Venice…and yes, they got me lost!
+I will be writing in much more detail about some of the Twitter travel tips and sites, plus some new ones I found on my own.
+But for now, this is a great collection of some of my favorite tips that led me around Venice…and yes, they got me lost!

 What can I say…I love wine, and I love wine even more when it can be bought in bulk…and it actually still good tasting!
 So, it may be no surprise that this was my pick for the Go with Oh tip winner!

 @olga_valentin You can also take an empty water bottle/jug to a wine shop & fill it up with GOOD red wine for just a few euro

 Do the Traditional

 For the first time, I actually did take a gondola ride with Julie.
 We found that it is possible to negotiate prices with the Gondoliers, and if you go in the middle of the day (like we did) you can negotiate quite a bit.
 The demand is much higher in the evening for romance seekers.
 We talked our Gondolier, Little John, down to 60 Euro, and off we went!
 Little John was quite a catch since he sang to us the whole time.
 I guess he thought he’d supply his own romance!
 The vantage point of the gondola was great for photography!

 @VickiFletcher88 Tip #1: Go to the peaceful and pretty old Jewish ‘Ghetto’ on Cannereggio where the word originated from.